Part 2: Solution Design — How to Identify the Design Characteristics of Modern IT Systems

 - The project is sizeable —

-- With many platforms incorporated into the solution and where no single person is an expert in the whole stack, people need to understand the big picture without having to hunt around for information.
+- With many platforms incorporated into the solution and where no single person is an expert in the whole stack, people need to understand the big picture without hunting for information.

 - Dependencies on other project streams have to be articulated and deliveries synchronised.
 Otherwise, project managers will have a hard time understanding what to manage.